umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### backdropOpacity

-A decimal value between 0 and 1 to indicate how transparent the background overlay will be.
+A decimal value between 0 and 1 to indicate the transparency of the background overlay.

 ### view

-Here you can enter a path to your own custom angular view that will be used for displaying the tour step
+Here you can enter a path to your own custom angular view that will be used to display the tour step

-This usefull if you want to validate input from the user during the tour step.
+This is useful if you would like to validate input from the user during the tour step.

 ### customProperties

 A JSON object that is passed to the scope of a custom step view, so you can use this data in your view with $scope.model.currentStep.customPropertie